Why Attacks on Critical Infrastructure are Increasing and How to Protect Against Them

-On the Iranian side, ISNA, a state-controlled news agency, quoted the head of ICT of its Ports and Maritime Organization, who acknowledged an attack.
+On the Iranian side, ISNA, a state-controlled digital agency, quoted the head of ICT of its Ports and Maritime Organization, who acknowledged an attack.
 However, the Iranian official pointed out that its impact was limited and said, “it is not certain that the attack is of foreign origin”.

 In another unusual step, the Israeli Chief of Staff Aviv Kochavi made a public speech on May 19th that all but acknowledged Israel’s involvement in recent events in Shahid Rajaee port.
 “Dozens of attacks, some of them very recent, had proved Israel’s superior intelligence and firepower capabilities.”

 Normally, even if a state-sponsored cyber-attack results in visible consequences, neither the victim nor the attacker acknowledges the attack.
 But this unusually public cyber fight between Iran and Israel brings a war fought largely in secret into a new, more open phase, where new rules of engagement and deterrence are in the process of being established.

 Threat Actors Are Trying to Disrupt the Race to a Vaccine